bachelor-2014/report/v2/scanning.md

 In order to remove this sensitivity to calibration precision, we have considered a third algorithm described in the following section.

+## Stitching images based on both image features and position
+We have considered adding an algorithm combining the advantages of the above two algorithms by stitching the images based on both image features and the position at which the images were grabbed, but we have not found the time to make a complete implementation.

+This algorithm is best seen as an extension on the algorithm based solely on image features.
+But rather than the interest points of each image being compared with the interest points of every other image, we use the fact that we know which images are next to each other to only compare each image with its neighboards.
+In theory this reduces the complexity of the algorithm, due to fewer comparisons having to be made for each image to be stitched.

+Our idea was to to compute these regions of interest based on the same warping calculations done in the position based image stitching algorithm.
+These could to the accuracy of the position based stitching algorithm provide the areas in which the images overlap.
+But we found that this approach had the inherent difficulties that when a images are stitched together using the OpenCV image stitching implementation, the resulting image is sometimes scaled, sheared, or something else, resulting in the relationship between the resulting image and the positions at which the images are grabbed becoming unknown.

+We played with the thought about implementing our own features based stitching algorithm which could take these things into account, but due to the limited scope of the project we did not find the time.
+We are certain that improvements to both the image stitching results and the runtime can be achieved, and it would therefore be interesting for another project to pick up this challenge.

+In the following section, we compare the two implemented image stitching algorithms in terms of both results and performance.

+## Comparing the image stitching algorithms
+We have compared the two implemented image stitching algorithms in terms of the quality of the resulting images and the performance.
+The comparison is aided by the running of a series of experiments, providing simple algorithm benchmarks.
+For each experiment, we do the following:

+- Load the images to stitch
+- Get the current time
+- Stitch the images together, storing the resulting image
+- Get the current time again
+- Compute the runtime of the algorithm based on the times saved

+Each image is run both on the BeagleBone Black on EvoBot and on a reference laptop computer, allowing us to assess the feasibility of the algorithm being used both in the current setup and in a setup with a more powerful computer.

+### Resulting images
+//TODO

+### Performance
+//TODO